ethereum/consensus-specs/specs/phase0/p2p-interface.md

 - `seq_number` is a `uint64` starting at `0` used to version the node's metadata.
 If any other field in the local `MetaData` changes, the node MUST increment `seq_number` by 1.
 - `attnets` is a `Bitvector` representing the node's persistent attestation subnet subscriptions.

+*Note*: `MetaData.seq_number` is used for versioning of the node's metadata, is entirely independent of the ENR sequence number, and will in most cases be out of sync with the ENR sequence number.

 ## The gossip domain: gossipsub

 Clients MUST support the [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) libp2p protocol.